anywhichway/thunderclap/README.md

 There is also an asynchronous `Thunderclap.Position.create([{Coordinates coords,number timestamp}])`.
 If the optional argument is not provided, then the browser [navigator.geolocation.getCurrentPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition) will be called to get the values to create the Position.
+This makes it easy to deploy clients that automatically collect and store location data.

 <a name="joqular"></a>
 # JOQULAR [top](#top)